spinecow/streamweaver/FIELD_NAMING_REFERENCE.md

 This document provides a quick reference for standardized field names used in logging across the StreamWeaver application.

+## Overview

+The StreamWeaver application uses structured logging with standardized field names to ensure consistency across all services.
+This approach enables better log analysis, filtering, and debugging capabilities.

 ## Quick Reference

 ### Request/Response Fields